 The majority of educated people are acquainted with the much-spoken subject of LGBTQ+, especially the youth, who often pose themselves as activists and are doing a commendable job in uplifting the suppressed community.
 The scrapping of the conservative Section 377 on 6th September 2018 brought a new ray of hope that was long dead.
-Though the awareness, how many of us are familiar with the various LGBTQ+ personalities who have succeeded in earning a name for themselves?
+Through the awareness, how many of us are familiar with the various LGBTQ+ personalities who have succeeded in earning a name for themselves?
 Hardly any.

-From working in startups and companies to becoming entrepreneurs, various steps to encourage the participation of the LGBTQ+ members are taking place as a part of reform.
+From working in startups and companies to becoming entrepreneurs, various steps to encourage the participation of LGBTQ+ members are taking place as a part of reform.
 As per the reports of 2019, Fortune Global 500 companies like Accenture are providing a virtual platform to their LGBTQ employees to share their stories with other people who share the same community and the non-LGBTQ+ people who support the cause.

 Recently, on 3rd November 2020, the Sector 50 Noida Metro station made it to the headlines and caught everyone’s attention by becoming the first-ever ‘Pride Station’ of India, which is to be operated and run by the transgender community.
 This, indeed, transpired as a ‘moment of pride’ for our nation.

 However, we have not constricted ourselves to multi-millionaire companies or steps taken by the government concerning the change in perspective towards people and their diverse sexual orientations.
-Still, we have also been coming across occasions wherein the LGBTQ members are emerging as entrepreneurs and starting with different businesses of their own.
-A few names which have been a constant inspiration for their fellow community folks are: Hotelier Keshav Suri, the Executive Director of the Lalit Suri Hospitality Group that owns the Lalit chain of hotels, openly recognises himself as gay.
+Still, we have also been coming across occasions wherein LGBTQ members are emerging as entrepreneurs and starting different businesses.
+A few names who have been a constant inspiration for their fellow community folks are: Hotelier Keshav Suri, the Executive Director of the Lalit Suri Hospitality Group, owns the Lalit chain of hotels and openly recognizes himself as gay.

 As much as everyone is disgruntled about regularly consuming negative news, the wrongdoings certainly cannot go unnoticed.
 It is commendable how India, which usually comes off as a very “conservative” and “traditional” state, is eventually modifying its prospect and becoming more accepting of homosexual norms.
-On the contrary, the complete normalisation of homosexuality in our country remains a dream.
-One cannot possibly turn a blind eye to the discrimination, abuse, and harassment that the LGBTQ people go through to survive and lead a somewhat everyday life.
+On the contrary, the complete normalization of homosexuality in our country remains a dream.
+One cannot possibly turn a blind eye to the discrimination, abuse, and harassment that LGBTQ people go through to survive and lead a somewhat everyday life.

 To end this article on a positive note, as a student studying at Manipal, it fills my heart with immense pride to see Dr. Trinetra Haldar Gummaraju.
-A trans woman, studying at Kasturba Medical College (KMC), Manipal, recently waved the rainbow flag of her triumph as she accomplished her dreams by becoming a doctor intern.
+A trans woman studying at Kasturba Medical College (KMC), Manipal, choosing an LGBTQ flag, recently waved the rainbow flag of her triumph as she accomplished her dreams by becoming a doctor intern.